 DIY Montessori Materials

-Tutorials for DIY Montessori materials are especially helpful for the many homeschoolers who follow Montessori Monday.
-I love to see new, creative variations of Montessori materials as well as more traditional DIY Montessori materials.
-It’s always interesting to read in your blog posts about what worked well … or didn’t work well.
+Tutorials for DIY Montessori materials are especially helpful for the many homeschoolers.
+I have roundups with many creative variations of Montessori materials as well as more traditional DIY Montessori materials.

 Activity Trays with Hands-on Activities

 Activity trays (or baskets) with hands-on activities are a great way to start using Montessori-inspired activities.
 You can be creative with your activities.

 You might want to turn a craft or another activity into a Montessori-inspired activity tray.
 (See “Turning Valentine Crafts into Montessori-Oriented Activities.”)

 You might create activity trays for a unit study, season, or holiday.
-(See “Should You Use Unit Studies?”)
+(See “Montessori-Inspired Unit Studies + Seasonal and Holiday Activities”)

 Practical Life Activities

 There are practical life activities for care of self, care of the environment, control of movement (fine-motor and gross-motor skills), and grace and courtesy.
-Activities in any of these areas are great for Montessori Monday.
+They should help children develop order, concentration, coordination, and independence.

 Sensorial activities are very important in Montessori education, although not all sensory activities are Montessori activities.
-I still think they qualify as Montessori-inspired activities, though, because of their emphasis on sensory experiences.
+Many sensory activities qualify as Montessori-inspired activities, though, because of their emphasis on sensory experiences.
 Sensory bins/sensory tables are typically good examples of Montessori-inspired activities.
 Sensory bins aren’t actually Montessori activities, although I consider them Montessori-friendly.
 They are different from Montessori activities because they don’t isolate one concept.